 There are two easily controllable parameters of a DC motor, direction and speed.
 To control the direction, you reverse the direction of the voltage through the motor.
 To control the speed, you pulse width modulate it.

 To control a DC motor from a microcontroller, you use switching arrangement known as an H-bridge, consisting of four switches with the motor in the center.
-Here’s the schematic for a typical H-bridge:
+Figure 5 is the schematic for a typical H-bridge:

 When switches 1 and 4 are closed and 2 and 3 are open, voltage flows from the supply to 1 to the motor to 4 to ground.
 When 2 and 3 are closed and 1 and 4 are open, polarity is reversed, and voltage flows from the supply to 3 to the motor to 2 to ground.
 Related video: H-Bridge

-An H-bridge can be built from transistors, so that a microcontroller can switch the motor, like this:
+An H-bridge can be built from transistors, so that a microcontroller can switch the motor, like this in Figure 6: